dlt4bpm/dlt4bpm.github.io/index.md

 * Formal verification of DLT-based processes
 * Conceptual modeling for DLT and BPM
 * Domain-specific modeling languages for DLT and BPM
-* Taxonomies, ontologies and design patterns for DLT and BPM
+* Taxonomies, ontologies, and design patterns for DLT and BPM
 * Identification of novel problems and  research gaps
 * Vision papers on the future of DLT and BPM